nok/nok/README.md

 Hi, I’m Darius, a software engineer and data scientist with 10+ years of experience in Big Data and Machine Learning.

-Always open to new challenges.
+And I'm always open to new challenges.
 Let’s connect on [LinkedIn](https://www.linkedin.com/in/dmorawiec/)!